Haumer/skyscraper_v2/README.md

 1. noglob rake search:general['ruby']
 2. rake search:general\['ruby'\]

-=> lists all jobs from all websites that are being scraped
+=> lists all jobs from all websites for the KEYWORD 'ruby' that are being scraped

 search:latest